Next-Latent Prediction Transformers Learn Compact World Models: Experiments

 \citet{vafa2024evaluating} introduced a dataset of turn-by-turn taxi rides in Manhattan, where the true world model (i.e., the city’s street map) is visually interpretable.
 Their study revealed that transformers trained on such trajectories can achieve near-perfect next-token accuracy, yet their internal maps remain incoherent; they reconstruct streets with impossible orientations and even flyovers above other roads.

 \paragraph{Setup.} We use the \emph{random walks} dataset from \citet{vafa2024evaluating}, which consists of random Manhattan traversals (91M sequences, 4.7B tokens) between taxi pickup and dropoff points.
 Models are trained for 6 epochs (vs. 1 epoch in their study) as we observe performance does not converge within a single epoch.
-Due to its high computational cost, BST is excluded from this benchmark but included in our other experiments.
+Due to its high computational cost, BST is excluded from this benchmark.
 For JTP, MTP, and NextLat, we set the multi-step prediction horizon at $d=8$.
-We evaluate world-modeling performance using five comprehensive metrics: \begin{enumerate} \item Next-Token Test: Percentage of top-1 token predictions corresponding to legal turns under teacher-forcing on in-distribution validation sequences. \item Valid Trajectories: Percentage of valid traversals for out-of-distribution (OOD) pickup--dropoff pairs. \item Sequence Compression: Percentage of cases where the model produces identical continuations when prompted with two different traversals arriving at the same state and sharing the same destination. \item Effective Latent Rank: Effective rank/dimension of hidden states measured as the exponentiated Shannon entropy of the normalized singular values \citep{roy2007effective}; lower values indicate better compression. \item Detour Robustness: Percentage of valid traversals for OOD pickup--dropoff pairs when we substitute the model’s top-1 prediction with random detours (legal turns) 75\% of the time. \end{enumerate} The results are shown in \cref{tab:manhattan_results}.
+We evaluate world-modeling performance using five comprehensive metrics:

+\begin{enumerate} \item Next-Token Test: Percentage of top-1 token predictions corresponding to legal turns under teacher-forcing on in-distribution validation sequences. \item Valid Trajectories: Percentage of valid traversals for out-of-distribution (OOD) pickup--dropoff pairs. \item Sequence Compression: Percentage of cases where the model produces identical continuations when prompted with two different traversals arriving at the same state and sharing the same destination. \item Effective Latent Rank: Effective rank/dimension of hidden states measured as the exponentiated Shannon entropy of the normalized singular values \citep{roy2007effective}; lower values indicate better compression. \item Detour Robustness: Percentage of valid traversals for OOD pickup--dropoff pairs when we substitute the model’s top-1 prediction with random detours (legal turns) 75\% of the time. \end{enumerate}

+The results are shown in \cref{tab:manhattan_results}.
 More details on training and evaluation are provided in \cref{section:experiment_details}.
 We also refer motivated readers to \citet{vafa2024evaluating} for further explanations of the next-token test, valid trajectories, sequence compression, and detour robustness metrics.

 \paragraph{Results.} Similar to the original study, all models achieved 100\% accuracy on the next-token test.
 However, next-token accuracy is a limited diagnostic and cannot meaningfully assess the quality of a model’s learned world model.
 In \cref{fig:manhattan_maps_full}, we visualize each model's internal map using the reconstruction algorithm proposed by \citet{vafa2024evaluating}.
 Visibly, the transformer trained with NextLat exhibits an internal map more consistent with the true world model.
 Although not perfect, its inconsistencies (red edges) are sparse and mostly local.
 Beyond this qualitative evidence, NextLat consistently outperforms all baselines across all metrics.
 On the trajectory validity and detour robustness metrics, NextLat demonstrates the \textbf{strongest generalization to OOD pickup--dropoff pairs}, even when random detours are introduced.